vestalux/sljekyll/help/joining-the-library/index.md

 sidebar: help
 ---

-You can apply for a library card if you **live in Suffolk, Norfolk or Cambridgeshire**.
+You can apply for a library card if you **live in Suffolk, Norfolk, Cambridgeshire or Essex**.

 If you work in or visit Suffolk but don't live here you can also apply for a card.